nanduan/nanduan.github.io/README.md

 ### Academic Activity

-- Adjunct Professor at Tianjin University, 2020-to-2022.
+- Adjunct Professor at Tianjin University, from 2020.
 - Senior Program Committee of SIGKDD 2022.
 - Senior Area Chair of EMNLP 2021.
 - Area Chair of NAACL 2021/IJCAI 2021.